Python-SIP/sip/doc/command_line_tools.rst

 .. program:: sip-module

-.. cmdoption:: -h
+.. option:: -h

     Display a help message.

-.. cmdoption:: -V
+.. option:: -V

     Display the SIP version number.

-.. cmdoption:: --documentation-dir <DIR>

-    The directory in which a copy of the :file:`sip.rst` file is placed.

-.. cmdoption:: --include-dir <DIR>
+.. option:: --abi-version <VERSION>

-    The directory in which a copy of the :file:`sip.h` file is placed.
+    The version of the ABI implemented by the :mod:`sip` module is ``VERSION``.

-.. cmdoption:: --module-dir <DIR>

-    The directory in which a copy of the module's sdist ``.tar.gz`` file is placed.
-This file may then be installed by ``pip``, converted to a wheel by ``pip``, or uploaded to PyPI.
-The name of the file will be derived from the fully qualified name of the module and the version number of the ABI that the module implements.
-If this and the :option:`--documentation-dir <sip-module --documentation-dir>` and
-    :option:`--include-dir <sip-module --include-dir>` options are not
-    specified then the file is created in the current directory.
+    By the default the latest version is used.

-.. cmdoption:: --no-sdist
+.. option:: --no-sdist

     Instead of creating an sdist ``.tar.gz`` file, the module source is left as a directory where the contents can be subsequently modified if required.

+.. option:: --project <NAME>

+    The name of the project as it would appear on PyPI is ``NAME``.
+By default the name is derived from the fully qualified name of the :mod:`sip` module.

-.. cmdoption:: --setup-cfg <FILE>
+.. option:: --setup-cfg <FILE>

-    The :file:`setup.cfg` file added to the sdist ``.tar.gz`` file instead of the default version.
+    ``FILE`` is copied to the sdist as :file:`setup.cfg` instead of the default version.
 This allows the meta-data included in the sdist to be customised.
-A number of macros may be specified in the :file:`setup.cfg`
+    A number of macros may be specified in the :file:`setup.cfg` file:
-    file:

-        ``@SIP_MODULE_PACKAGE_NAME@`` is replaced by the name of the package containing the ``sip`` module.
+        ``@SIP_MODULE_PACKAGE_NAME@`` is replaced by the fully qualified name of the :mod:`sip` module.

         ``@SIP_MODULE_PROJECT_NAME@`` is replaced by the module's project name as it would appear on PyPI.